-(1) There is set up for the purpose of the Portable Retirement Gratuity Fund the Portable Retirement Gratuity Fund Advisory Committee.

-- (2) The Portable Retirement Gratuity Fund Advisory Committee shall - (a) make all necessary decisions for the operation of the Portable Retirement Gratuity Fund; - (b) determine investment policies and strategies in relation to the Portable Retirement Gratuity Fund; - (c) make recommendations to the Minister for the viability of the Portable Retirement Gratuity Fund, based on an actuarial evaluation; - (d) make recommendations to the Minister in relation to matters pertaining to the grant of benefits to the workers or selfemployed under the Portable Retirement Gratuity Fund; - (e) make recommendations to the Minister on changes required to the legal and policy decisions with a view to enhancing the Portable Retirement Gratuity Fund and maintaining its viability; - (f) perform any other function in relation to the operation of the Portable Retirement Gratuity Fund.
+- (1) There is set up for the purpose of the Portable Retirement Gratuity Fund the Portable Retirement Gratuity Fund Advisory Committee. - (2) The Portable Retirement Gratuity Fund Advisory Committee shall - (a) advise the Minister on the operation of the Portable Retirement Gratuity Fund; - (b) make recommendations to the Minister for the viability of the Portable Retirement Gratuity Fund, based on an actuarial evaluation; - (c) make recommendations to the Minister in relation to matters pertaining to the grant of benefits to the workers or selfemployed under the Portable Retirement Gratuity Fund; - (d) make recommendations to the Minister on changes required to the legal and policy decisions with a view to enhancing

-(3) The Portable Retirement Gratuity Fund Advisory Committee shall consist of -

-(a) the Financial Secretary, who shall be the chairperson;

-- (b) a representative of the Ministry responsible for the subject of finance; - (c) a representative of the Ministry; - (d) a representative of the Ministry responsible for the subject of social security; - (e) a representative of the Mauritius Revenue Authority; - (f) a representative of the workers' organisation, to be appointed by the Minister; - (g) a representative of the employers' organisation, to be appointed by the Minister; and - (h) not more than 3 other members having experience in the field of finance or proven knowledge in pension matters, to be appointed by the Minister.

-(4) The Portable Retirement Gratuity Fund Advisory Committee shall meet as often as is necessary but at least once every 6 months and at such time and place as the chairperson thinks fit.

-(5) At any meeting of the Portable Retirement Gratuity Fund Advisory Committee, 5 members shall constitute a quorum.

-(6) Subject to this section, the Portable Retirement Gratuity Fund Advisory Committee shall regulate its meetings and proceedings in such manner as it may determine.

-(7) The Portable Retirement Gratuity Fund Advisory Committee may set up any such subcommittees as may be necessary for the administration of the Portable Retirement Gratuity Fund.
+- the Portable Retirement Gratuity Fund and maintaining its viability; and - (e) perform any other function in relation to the operation of the Portable Retirement Gratuity Fund. - (3) The Portable Retirement Gratuity Fund Advisory Committee shall consist of - (a) the supervising officer, who shall be the chairperson; - (b) a representative of the Ministry responsible for the subject of finance; - (c) a representative of the Ministry responsible for the subject of social security; - (d) 3 representatives of the workers' organisation, to be appointed by the Minister after consultation with the most representative worker's organisations; and - (e) 3 representative of the employers' organisation, to be appointed by the Minister after consultation with the most representative employer's organisations. - (4) The Portable Retirement Gratuity Fund Advisory Committee shall meet as often as is necessary but at least once every 6 months and at such time and place as the chairperson thinks fit. - (5) At any meeting of the Portable Retirement Gratuity Fund Advisory Committee, 5 members shall constitute a quorum. - (6) Subject to this section, the Portable Retirement Gratuity Fund Advisory Committee shall regulate its meetings and proceedings in such manner as it may determine. - (7) The Portable Retirement Gratuity Fund Advisory Committee may set up any such subcommittees as may be necessary for the administration of the Portable Retirement Gratuity Fund.